Mid Cornwall · TR9

 Why Indian Queens is its own job.

 Outside Conservation Area and AONB.
 A30 dualling has driven substantial residential expansion; St Enoder parish operates detailed input on edge-of-village sites.
 For planning application specifically, Indian Queens sits outside the headline designations, which usually gives a slightly more flexible starting point — but parish-level character still matters.
-That's why we treat every Indian Queens project as a TR9-area job first — not a generic Cornwall job with a postcode bolted on.
+So every Indian Queens job runs as a TR9-specific piece of work — local policy, local fabric, local builders.
+Most of our planning application work in Indian Queens lands on post-war estates, with detailing that has to nod to the wider St Stephen-in-Brannel streetscape.

 Planning note